philips-software/terraform-aws-ecs-service/examples/fargate/README.md

 # Test ECS service

-This directory contains a test setup for an ECS service.
+This directory contains a test setup for an ECS service on Fargate.
 - service default: ALB via HTTP
-- service features: based on default, custom healthcheck and EFS

 ## Prerequisites for running the example
 Terraform is managed via the tool `tfenv`.
 Ensure you have installed [tfenv](https://github.com/kamatama41/tfenv).
 And install via tfenv the required terraform version as listed in `.terraform-version`